EaudeJavel/pere-lachaise-guessr/README.md

 ## How to Play

-When you start the game, you will be presented with the name of a famous person.
-Your task is to guess whether they are buried at Père Lachaise cemetery or not.
-To do this, click on either the "Yes" or "No" button.
+Upon starting the game, you will be presented with the name of a famous person.
+Your task is to determine if they are buried at the Père Lachaise cemetery by clicking on either the "Yes" or "No" button.

-If you guess correctly, you will earn a point.
-If you guess incorrectly, you will not earn a point.
-After each question, you will be shown whether your answer was correct or not, and the correct answer will be revealed.
+Correct guesses will earn you a point, while incorrect guesses will not.
+Following each question, the game will reveal whether your answer was correct and provide the correct answer.

-At any time during the game, you can press the "F" key to toggle full screen mode.
+To toggle full-screen mode, press the "F" key at any time during the game.

-Your top scores will be stored in the local storage of your browser so that you can keep track of your progress over time.
+Your highest scores will be saved in your browser's local storage, allowing you to track your progress over multiple sessions.

 ## Built With